 His time as ambassador would be short, however.
 In January 2011, he submitted his formal resignation from his post as U.S. Ambassador to China effective April 30, 2011, to make a 2012 Republican presidential bid.

 Huntsman formally entered the race for the Republican presidential nomination on June 21, 2011.
-Unlike fellow Mormon and presidential candidate Mitt Romney, who had faced scrutiny over his faith in his 2008 run, Huntsman was navigating new political waters as the national media, and some Latter-day Saints, placed his Mormon faith under a microscope.
+Unlike fellow Latter-day Saint and presidential candidate Mitt Romney, who had faced scrutiny over his faith in his 2008 run, Huntsman was navigating new political waters as the national media, and some Latter-day Saints, placed his faith under a microscope.